jdc-cunningham/chrome-extension-notetaking-reminder-app/devlog.md

 Also a draggable handle to move it.

+#### Sunday 09/04/2022

+I have some time I'm going to work on this

+There are a few things I want to address:

+- hide text input area after modifying
+- toggle to make the thing transparent
+- handle to drag it (draggable)
+- toggle to collapse it/make it small this would reset the width of the website
+- ability to exclude this app from getting injected somewhere or at least get injected in a minimal form
+- make CE icon dark

+For the icons they'll be inline with the search area but not sure of what order makes sense

+The draggable icon probably would be left-most.

+But what about collapse...

+2:47 PM

+I kinda feel like crap right now/did not sleep very much

+3:06 PM

+Ehh...
+I'm spent

 #### Monday 08/29/2022

 I'm going to modify the CPA API to show recently modified notes and ability to expand them.